Unity-Technologies/datasetinsights/README.md

 We provide a sample [notebook](notebooks/SynthDet_Statistics.ipynb) to help you get started with dataset statistics for the [SynthDet](https://github.com/Unity-Technologies/SynthDet) project.
 We plan to support other sample Unity projects in the future.

-### Dataset Evaluation
+### Dataset Download

-Dataset evaluation provides tools to train and evaluate ML models for different datasets.
-You can run `download`, `train` and `evaluate` commands:
+Dataset download provides tools to download datasets from HTTP(s), GCS and Unity simulation project .
+You can run `download` command:

 [Download Dataset](https://datasetinsights.readthedocs.io/en/latest/datasetinsights.commands.html#datasetinsights-commands-download)